Mount Lawley, Western Australia: Road infrastructure

 The majority of the Mount Lawley road network is laid out in the regular grid pattern, which was the popular method at the time of subdivision.

 The main collector road in Mount Lawley is Beaufort Street, which runs north–south linking Morley in the north to the Perth city centre in the south.
 Walcott Street is another collector road, running southeast–northwest through Mount Lawley, leading towards a main arterial, Wanneroo Road.
 Guildford Road / Lord Street is an arterial road running parallel to Beaufort Street linking to Graham Farmer Freeway, Tonkin Highway and Great Eastern Highway.
 Vincent Street connects Mount Lawley to the west, including North Perth and Leederville.

-Demographics

-The median individual income for Mount Lawley residents in 2016 was $932 per week, while the median family income was $2555 per week.
-The median age of Mount Lawley residents was 36 years.
-In 2016 managers, professionals and clerical & administrative workers comprised 65% of the work force in Mount Lawley.

-58% of Mount Lawley residents were Australian born.
-The next largest country of birth was England at 7%, followed by Italy at 2.5%.
-45% of families in Mount Lawley were a couple household with no children, while 41% of families were a couple with children (living at home).